samiibrah/Pairs-Trading-Statistical-Arbitrage-Strategy/reports/technical_appendix.md

 ## Final Notes

-This appendix is intended to demonstrate **implementation depth**, not claim production-ready profitability.
+This appendix is intended to demonstrate **implementation depth** and is a learning exercise for me.
 The project emphasizes critical thinking around quantitative finance assumptions and highlights common pitfalls in statistical arbitrage strategies.

 ```